M-Naf/log_searcher/README.md

 3. Select Log File: Choose from `All`, `audit.log`, `mailbox.log`, or `zimbra.log`.
 4. Click Search or Return: View results in the scrolling text box, with matches highlighted in green and errors in red.
 ### **Components**
-- Keyword Input: Type search terms, separated by spaces.
+- Keyword Input: Type search terms, enter the keyword between quote and use and (to search word with another) or (to search word or another word).
 - Log File Selection: Select from the dropdown menu.
 - Search Button: Initiates the search process.
 - Result Display: Scrollable text box showing matches and errors.